 A 6-wk NMC program improved landing mechanics and dynamic balance over a 9-mo period in women’s basketball players.
 NMC adaptations can be retained without an in-season maintenance program.

-Matthew Harkey, Michelle M. McLeod, Masafumi Terada, Phillip A. Gribble and Brian G. Pietrosimone
+Michelle M. McLeod, Phillip Gribble, Kate R. Pfile, and Brian G. Pietrosimone

 Altered neuromuscular function and decreased dorsiflexion range of motion (DFROM) have been observed in patients with chronic ankle instability (CAI).
 Joint mobilizations are indicated for restoring DFROM and dynamic postural control, yet it remains unknown if a mobilization can alter neuromuscular excitability in muscles surrounding the ankle.